OlivierBinette/StringCompare/docs/CONTRIBUTING.rst

    tests, including testing other Python versions with tox::

     $ flake8 stringcompare tests
-    $ python setup.py test or pytest
+    $ pytest
-    $ tox

    To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::

-    $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "Your detailed description of your changes." --all
     $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.